hetdoshi1999/NEXUS_Product-Spec/README.md

 ## Core Innovation

-Meridian's core innovation is not AI.
+Nexus's core innovation is not AI.
 It's **structured reasoning applied to personal decisions at scale** — a system that treats every incoming decision as a classification problem, a value extraction problem, a weighting problem, and a scenario modeling problem, all simultaneously, for a specific human with a specific history and a specific life context.

 ## Vision Statement